 After Episode 2 “Going Nuclear” opens with a ship getting robbed of a particular item at night…

-…we shift over to daytime at the Tokyo Journal where Nanami reads an informative article about Tony Stark.
+…we shift over to daytime at the Tokyo Journal where Nanami is reading an informative article about Tony Stark.
 Suddenly, she sees a news broadcast about Stark being called to the Parliament Building where not only is his Arc Reactor coming under question, but he’s also being accused of illegally smuggling Plutonium into Japan.
 As such, she and Ichiro head out to cover the event.

 From there, he meets in front of the Japanese Parliament.
 With the event being covered on TV, Tony is asked about his current accusation, to which he responds by saying “It’s a friggin’ lie”.
 Sometime later, various reporters surround him with questions as he takes his leave from the governmental building.